ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0224 > Modified the database name and saved.

 0229 > using NuGet Package Manager Console and added the migration.but the traget project doesnt match the migrations assembly.

+0232 > changed to the correct project and added migration again.

+0233 > Migration Name : 20231111193126_AddDefaultIdentityMigration.